-Continuing Professional Development (CPD) helps you maintain up-to-date technical skills and knowledge of processes, technology and legislation.
-It also enables you to attain and maintain your Chartered Status.
+Continuing Professional Development (CPD) is considered anything that helps you expand your knowledge, maintain up-to-date technical skills and progress your engineering career.
+Participation in CPD activities can also grow your professional networks and contacts.
+CPD is required to attain and maintain Chartered Status.

 CPD activities are designed to extend or update your knowledge, skill or judgement in your area(s) of practice, and enable you to:

-- Be able to help, influence and lead others by example
+- be able to help, influence and lead by example

 Chartered Professional Engineers, Chartered Engineering Technologists and Chartered Engineering Associates should be aware of the obligation to meet the Continuing Professional Development Policy.

 Your CPD records must document a minimum of 150 hours of structured CPD over a three-year period*.

 For all practitioners, of the 150 hours:

 - at least 50 hours must relate to your area(s) of practice